Nontransporting EMS vehicle: Examples

-Several European countries, such as Germany, Belgium and Austria, with physician-led emergency services, there are Emergency Physician Rapid Response Cars (in German called NEF from Notarzteinsatzfahrzeug — "emergency physician deployment vehicle"), staffed with at least an emergency physician and a paramedic.
+Several European countries with physician-led emergency services, such as Germany, Belgium and Austria, deploy Emergency Physician Rapid Response Cars (in German called NEF from Notarzteinsatzfahrzeug — "emergency physician deployment vehicle"), staffed with at least an emergency physician and a paramedic.
 These physicians are generally only called out to serious calls to coordinate multiple ambulances or provide intense on-scene care to serious or critical patients; paramedics and EMTs in ambulances generally can handle most calls by themselves.

 In the Swedish medical system, a non-transporting vehicle (akutbil) can be equipped with a nurse specialized in anesthesia who is specialized in pain management, paired together with a paramedic.
 These vehicles can be staffed around the clock or during the busiest hours of the day and week in order to augment the capacity of the prehospital care provider and can respond both independently and in conjunction with one or more ambulances, air ambulance(s) and other emergency services.
 As a result of new (circa 2013) legislation requiring all ambulances to be equipped with at least one trained nurse, non-transporting vehicles have become less common.

 In Belgium, a non-transporting vehicle (called Mobiele Urgentiegroep (MUG) in Dutch, Service Mobile d' Urgence et de Réanimation (SMUR) in French) is equipped with at least one emergency physician and one nurse specialized in intensive and emergency care.
 Standard Belgian ambulances only have EMTs and/or nurses on board and only provide basic life support.
 Non-transporting vehicles are only sent out for serious emergencies like drug overdoses and cardiac arrests and provide advanced life support on top of the services provided by ambulance crews.